LAEQ/vifeco/GUIDE.md

 Latest \<version\> is 3.0.0

 ## Upgrade
-Don’t be afraid to remove previous vifeco version – your settings won’t be lost.
+Don’t be afraid to remove previous vifeco version – your settings and database won’t be lost.
 All settings are kept in the separate folder.

 - Mac/linux: ~/vifeco.